 When I tried to bokashi paper pellets, litter soil mixes, and more, they were all too dry to ferment properly.
 Once I added water, the process worked great.

 Most of the time, bokashi works perfectly.
 It’ll smell a bit like vinegar or alcohol and have frothy white mold in the

 Sometimes the white mold doesn’t appear.
 That’s alright.
-But if you don’t smell that funky, fermentation smell when you open the bucket after 2-3 weeks, do it again.
+However, if you don’t smell that funky, fermentation smell when you open the bucket after 2-3 weeks, do it again.

 Just add more bran.
 Check the moisture and add water if necessary.
 Cover the container and let it go for another 2-3 weeks.